Climate of Finland: Snow

 The first snow cover is observed on average in September in Lapland, and in November in Southern and western areas.
 Permanent snow cover time starts typically around Christmas in the Southwestern corner, but before mid-November in most of Lapland.
 The maximum snow depth is usually found around March.

 Snow and supercooled droplets can accumulate in tree crowns and cause damage to trees.
-The trunks of pine trees can break under the weight of a snowloaded crown, and deciduous trees can bend permanently.
-The snowload of a tree is typically 100–150 kg per one meter tree trunk, but the heaviest measured snowload of a spruce was over 3000 kilograms.
+The trunks of pine trees can break under the weight of a snow-loaded crown, and deciduous trees can bend permanently.
+The snow load of a tree is typically 100–150 kg per one meter tree trunk, but the heaviest measured snow load of a spruce was over 3000 kilograms.

 Snowmelt contributes to spring floods.
 In north, the peak flow of rivers always happens in spring, in the south 70–80% of floods happen in spring.
 In the south, maximum flow happens in mid-April, in the north, in mid-May.

 It is predicted that as the Barents Sea gets less frozen in the coming winters and it becomes thus "Atlantified" additional evaporation will increase future snowfalls in Finland and much of continental Europe.